rayen-dhmaied/emails-validator/README.md

 ## How to use

-First, install `dnspython` library using `pip install dnspython` command then run thee script using `python validate_emails.py`.
+Firstly, install `dnspython` library using `pip install dnspython` command then run the script using `python validate_emails.py`.

 Enter threads number.
 While choosing the threads number, consider your cpu and network capabilities, the higher threads number the least processing time during the execution your maching performance may be affected.